un33k/python-slugify/README.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Note: Django is a registered trademark of the Django Software Foundation.
+Note: Python is a registered trademark of the Python Software Foundation.

 [build-status-image-travis]: https://secure.travis-ci.org/un33k/python-slugify.png?branch=master